Frequently Asked Questions

 add remove

-The maximum amount that you can bank each day on the phone app or website is the same as the daily push-up target.
+No. The maximum amount that you can bank each day is the daily push-up target.

 What if I don't complete my daily push-up target?